Topics Map > PAWS

 - If you do happen to run into issues with the push notification option, please see the following section.

 - If you continue to have issues authenticating, or if you have other barriers that prevent you from access to a mobile device you can use to authenticate, please reach out to the UWM Help Desk for assistance.
-Any student who feels they do not have the technology to successfully enroll should call the UWM Help Desk at 414-229-4040 or visit uwm.edu/helpdesk.
+Any user who feels they do not have the technology to successfully enroll should call the UWM Help Desk at 414-229-4040 or visit uwm.edu/helpdesk.

 If you are experiencing issues trying to authenticate when logging in with Microsoft Authenticator, please try the following action to troubleshoot: